ArtskydJ/array-math/README.md

 # aMath.factorial(h[, l])

-*If you only want this function, try [factorial](https://www.npmjs.com/package/factorial).
+*If you only want this function, try `factorial` ([github](https://github.com/wearefractal/factorial), [npm](https://www.npmjs.com/package/factorial)).
 (Does not have low number built in.)*

 - `h` must be a number.
 It is the high number.
 It defaults to 0.
 - `l` must be a number.
 It is the low number.
 It defaults to 0.
 While multiplying, it will never multiply by 0.

 ```js
 aMath.factorial()      // -> 1